ko1/rubyhackchallenge/EN/3_practice.md

 ```

 Translate the above Ruby code into C code.
-Please remember the steps of `Array#second` and implement this method into MRI.
+Please recall the procedure for implementing `Array#second`, and use this procedure to implement `String#palindrome?` in MRI.

+Below is one possible solution for implementing `String#palindrome?`.

 ```diff
 diff --git a/string.c b/string.c